EarEEG/eareeg-backend/README.md

 * poorSignal
 * blinkStrength

 Most of the values are transmitted around once a second, but rawValue is sampled around 128 times a second.
 Due to this, the program transmits rawValue at incremental intervals instead of all at once.
-The data will be transmitted over a web socket using the data_type parameter as the event type.
+The data will be transmitted over a web socket using "data" as the event type.